 Injuries to children aren’t just heartbreaking; they take a tremendous toll on the lives of their caregivers.
 Even the strongest marriages are challenged by the personal and financial demands of caring for a child with special needs caused by a birth injury.

 At Fasig | Brooks, we put this burden where it belongs — on the responsible parties.
 Our Tallahassee birth injury lawyers ensure your case is evaluated by the best liability experts and life care planners.
 We can’t change the past, but we can help make your family’s future brighter.

 Birth injuries are both traumatic and relatively common in the United States.
 One study published in the “Journal of Maternal-Fetal & Neonatal Medicine” in 2013 looked at the rate of birth trauma in a medical facility from 1986 to 2009.
 It found 24.3 full-term newborns of every 1,000 births were diagnosed with birth trauma.Suppose your child suffered a birth injury related to medical malpractice in Tallahassee, Orlando, or Jacksonville.
 In that case, you may have legal recourse to pursue a personal injury law claim to receive compensation for the costs of your child’s medical treatments after your child’s birth injury.
 Call our Tallahassee birth injury attorneys today.

 Tallahassee: (850) 777-7777

 Jacksonville: (904) 222-3333

 Common Causes & Types of Birth Injuries

-Another frequent cause of birth-related injuries involves the significant delay of a Cesarean section, especially if the child is suffering from a lack of oxygen and requires an emergency C-section.
-If the doctor fails to perform it promptly, it could cause injury.
+Another frequent cause of birth-related injuries involves the significant delay of a Cesarean section, especially if the child suffers a lack of oxygen during the birth and requires an emergency C-section.
+If the doctor fails to perform it promptly, it could cause a child’s injury.
 In extreme cases, this may lead to cerebral palsy and other serious health effects that may have them dealing with pain throughout their lives.